Olenika-git/AkiClean/README.md

 # AkiClean

-This is a Cleaner made in C#, he clean temporary files, internet files(Cookies,History).
+This is a Cleaner that i created using C#, he clean windows temporary files, and internet files(Cookies,History) for multiple web browser.